FAIR Gulf Coast Search Guide

 • Attach front, back, underside, detail, mark, label, repair, and condition photographs, plus measurements and any prior records.

-• Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, advisor notes, and ownership context when available.
+• Share provenance, invoices, prior appraisals, restoration records, insurance schedules, estate inventory notes, adviser notes, and ownership context when available.

 • Ask for fee model, deliverable format, turnaround time, travel terms, rush terms, revision policy, and whether the appraiser has handled comparable Tampa Bay or Florida assignments.